tropicalwave/ssh-vault/README.md

 ## Big picture

-This tutorial shows the use of SSH user key certificates with Vault using docker-compose.
+This tutorial shows the use of SSH user key certificates with Vault using podman-compose.
 This setup will then allow users to connect to hosts via SSH based on their defined role in Vault.

 ## Overview